 As a 1L, Audrey achieved Top Paper in her Legal Analysis, Research, and Writing I and II courses, and was recognized for Best Oral Argument in her section.
 During her 2L year, she externed for Judge Melgren in the U.S. District Court for the District of Kansas, worked as a research assistant for Professor Gillian Chadwick, and was a Junior Staff Writer for the Washburn Law Journal.
 Audrey’s note on compensation for exonerees was selected for publication in Vol. 58 of the Washburn Law Journal and received the John F. Kuether Memorial Law Faculty Award for Best Note.
 After her 2L year, Audrey worked in the Sedgwick County District Attorney’s Office, regularly appearing in court on behalf of the State of Kansas.

 In her third year of law school, Audrey was the Senior Articles Editor for the Washburn Law Journal and was an intern in the Washburn Law Clinic.
-Audrey has accepted post-graduation employment with Fleeson, Gooing, Coulson & Kitch in Wichita.
+Audrey worked for Fleeson, Gooing, Coulson & Kitch in Wichita after graduation.

 In Sept, 2020, she began a clerkship with The Honorable Eric F. Melgren in the U.S. District Court, District of Kansas.